DrGlaucous/doukutsu-rs-nm/Documentation.md

     - Ambient (2),
 ---
 - `layers` - a list of each layer to be drawn on the background, the first entry in the list will be drawn at the back, and the other entries will work their way up from there.
+- `name` - This field is *optional* and is not actually processed by the parser, but it helps make layers easier to identify.
+The .json will load just fine if it is not included.
+- `layer_enabled` - if `false`, this layer will not be processed or drawn.
 - `bmp_x_offset` /  `bmp_y_offset` - the top left corner on the background image where the rect to draw for this layer is
 - `bmp_width` / `bmp_height` - how wide and tall the rect to draw should be
 - `draw_repeat_x` / `draw_repeat_y` - how many times to repeat the bitmap, starting from the top left corner and extending right and down.
 To repeat a definite count in the other direction, apply a negative value to the `draw_corner_offset` fields.
 If these are set to 0, they will repeat infinitely in both directions (left/right or up/down).